eclipse-cyclonedds/cyclonedds/docs/manual/security/public_key_infrastructure.rst

 Digital signatures are also generated using public key cryptography (used for non-repudiation, authentication and data integrity).

+.. index:: HSM
+   single: Hardware Security Module
+   single: Private key; Protection

+**Hardware-based key protection**

+Private keys are the most sensitive component of a PKI deployment.
+If compromised, an attacker can impersonate the key owner.
+For high-security deployments, private keys can be stored on Hardware Security Modules (HSMs).

+These devices:

+- Generate and store private keys in tamper-resistant hardware.
+- Perform cryptographic operations internally, so the private key never leaves the device.
+- Provide physical protection against key extraction.

+|var-project-short| supports loading credentials from PKCS#11-compatible devices.
+See
+:ref:`pkcs11_hsm` for configuration details.

 .. _identity_certificate:

 **Identity certificate**